Why the world should care about Scottish independence

 Scottish independence would also alter the calculus for national politics in the rest of the country.

-The opposition center-left Labour party has 41 members of the Westminster parliament in Scottish seats while the center-right Conservatives have only one.
+The opposition centre-left Labour party has 41 members of the Westminster parliament in Scottish seats while the centre-right Conservatives have only one.
 Take those out of the equation and the path for Labour to win power looks daunting.

 “In Britain, it will mean the end of any chance of Labour winning power,” former Labour Europe minister Denis Macshane wrote on The Globalist website this week.

-Note: (This story, first published in May, has been updated to reflect recent events)